abhya004/tsf3/README.md

-# booApi
+# personApi
-Internship project on rest Api
+Rest Api using Spring Boot and mySql.
+Tested using Postman.